isomerpages/sndgo-corp/_about-smart-nation/Our Goals/Community.md

 But it can also derail our sense of community.
 Countries all over the world are grappling with digital developments that undermine cohesion, such as the formation of echo chambers and increasingly divisive debates.

-Singaporeans need to work together to nurture a positive, civic-minded culture online&nbsp;— one where digital technology brings us together and strengthens our society.
+Singaporeans need to work together to nurture a positive, civic-minded culture online&nbsp;— where digital technology is used to uplift, unify and strengthen our society.

 <center><div style="width:50%"><img src="/images/Goals/goals_community_02.png" alt="Strengthen the unity of our community"></div></center>